neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ```
 <br>

-Imagine that you are starting a new experiment and have the first
-acquisition session, or behaviour (`behav`)
-and electrophysiological (`ephys`) data.

 The first thing typically done prior to acquiring data is to
 create the folders that the data will be stored in.
 **datashuttle** can be used to quickly create the standardised
 project folders in which to store the acquired data.
 Using **datashuttle** as apposed to manual creation or using custom
-scripts is that it ensures no formatting errors creep in.
+scripts ensures that no formatting errors creep in.

-At the end of the session once data is acquired,
+At the end of the data acquisition session,
 **datashuttle** transfers the newly acquired data
 to a central storage machine to be backed up.

 Later on in the experiment, you may want to transfer only a subset
 of data from the central machine to an analysis machine.
 You may
 want to pilot a behavioural data analysis, and grab
-for example only the behavioural 'test' session for
+for example only the behavioural data for
-the first 5 subjects. **datashuttle** allows flexible custom transfers
+the first 5 subjects. **datashuttle** allows flexible custom transfers,
-easily, meaning you don't have to drag and drop these data manually or
+meaning you don't have to drag and drop these data manually or
 write a custom script.

 And that really is all there is to **datashuttle**, a tool to drop into acquisition